Portfolio Detail

 St. Patrick

-In George and Polly’s original depiction, the saintly bishop rings the Bell of St. Patrick, a relic believed to have belonged to him, symbolizing the call to conversion.
-His vestments are decorated with Celtic knots and the cross pattée (an episcopal symbol commonly associated with St. Patrick in art), while a stylized shamrock adorns the crook of his crozier.
-The Old Gaelic text in the halo is taken from the opening line of the Lorica of St. Patrick, an ancient poem about the Trinity attributed to him.
+In George and Polly’s original depiction, the saintly bishop rings the Bell of St. Patrick, a relic believed to have belonged to him, in a gesture that evokes the call to conversion.
+His vestments are decorated with Celtic knots and the cross pattée (an episcopal symbol commonly associated with him in art), while a stylized shamrock adorns the crook of his crozier.
+The Old Gaelic text in the halo is taken from the opening line of the “Faeth Fiada,” an ancient prayer attributed to his authorship.